CarpiDiem98/downloader/Readme.md

-  -h, --help        HELP                show this help message and exit --url             URL                 url of the video or playlist --type            TYPE                type of the url [playlist/video] --download        DOWNLOAD            download the audio --output_path     OUTPUT_PATH         folder output --file_json       FILE_JSON           path to the json file --transcribe      TRANSCRIBE          transcribe the audio inside the video
+  -h, --help        HELP                show this help message and exit --url             URL                 url of the video or playlist --type            TYPE                type of the url [playlist/video] --download        DOWNLOAD            download video and audio --download_video  DOWNLOAD_VIDEO      download only video --download_audio  DOWNLOAD_AUDIO      download only audio --output_path     OUTPUT_PATH         folder output --file_json       FILE_JSON           path to the json file --transcribe      TRANSCRIBE          transcribe the audio inside the video